mopfun/deep-learning-classification/README.md

 Compiling, Training, and Evaluating the Model

 How many neurons, layers, and activation functions did you select for your neural network model, and why?
 Were you able to achieve the target model performance?
+No as I was not able to come up with enough nuerons and units to get the target model performance.
 What steps did you take in your attempts to increase model performance? "implemented more layers/nuerons to try and increase the accuracy, which is a big feat in itself.

 ## Final Thoughts
-While it took me a lot of trial and error to get an accuracy level above 75%, I would say that is one of the most challenging parts of using this method.
+While it took me a lot of trial and error to still not be able to get an accuracy level of 75% or higher, I would say that is one of the most challenging parts of using this method.
 That and figuring out the data parameters to ensure the model fits when setting the input_dim variable, otherwise it won't be able to run the model_fit process, which then you woudl use to get teh accuracy and other stats.

 Summary: Summarize the overall results of the deep learning model.
 Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.